 As the cycle times drop, the throughput usually increases and the team becomes more productive than ever before.

 The Struggle to Scale

-When an organization decides to scale Kanban company-wide, somehow the effect of Kanban fades.
+When an organization decides to take the next step and scale Kanban company-wide, somehow the effect of Kanban fades.

 A major culprit for that is the fact that the organization continues to practice Team Kanban.
-As a result, every team is working on their distinctive board, improving their results on paper but still, the company fails to do so at the global level.
+As a result, every team is working on its distinctive board, improving its results on paper but still, the company fails to do so at the global level.

 The explanation behind this is that the teams work in a siloed environment and often fail to see the picture beyond their team.
 Even after digital Kanban solutions became a widely-adopted way of practicing Kanban and the boards of their colleagues are just a few clicks away, most people hardly take the time to get to know what their colleagues from the other departments are doing.

 Even worse, when they do so, there is a lack of transparency in terms of how their tasks are connected to the company’s goals and what initiatives they are working on.
 As a result, team members have a clear visualization of their group’s workflow but not on the company’s and therefore fail to connect the dots on a global level.